eficode-academy/helm-katas/helm-chart-with-parameters.md

         ...
 ```

-Using a `values.yaml` file scales much better for larger charts.
+> Note: Using a `values.yaml` file scales much better for larger charts.
-The values file also allows you to provide sensible defaults for all of the parameters that your chart has, as well as help the user to understand what values they should provide for each parameter.
+>The values file also allows you to provide sensible defaults for all of the parameters that your chart has, as well as help the user to understand what values they should provide for each parameter.
-Since the values are kept in a file, the values file can be versioned with git or other tools, and can be used in for example a GitOps workflow.
+>Since the values are kept in a file, the values file can be versioned with git or other tools, and can be used in for example a GitOps workflow.

 > :bulb: It is convention to call values file `values.yaml`, though you can name it anything that you want.
 > Helm will automatically use the values file named `values.yaml` if it exists, and other value files can be used with the option `--values myvalues.yaml`.
 > If you use multiple values files, these will be merged by helm.

 </details>

-### Extra Exercise
+### Extra Exercise (optional)

 If you have more time, or want to practice using values a bit more, then here are a couple of extra exercises: